tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdq:Empty; COMPLIANT if there is a match of the contents of dwc:scientificName in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+Count the number of VALIDATION_SCIENTIFICNAME_FOUND in the MultiRecord that have Response.result=COMPLIANT.

 #### Information Elements